dclbas/LMS_Controls/README.md

 	- Set repeat on / off
 	- Next track
 	- Pause and re-start players
-- A web GUI front-end for the query tool is also included for use inside Home Assistant
+- A HA GUI front-end for the query tool is also included for use inside Home Assistant
 - Using HA you can further enhance the LMS tools to create home automation scenes (ie: play your favorite radio station when you get home, turn down the lights when listening to music

 **_In The Near Future:_**